Mia McKenna-Bruce

 Mia Sasha McKenna-Bruce (born 3 July 1997) is an English actress.
-She gained prominence through her role as Tee Taylor in Tracy Beaker Returns (2010–2012) and The Dumping Ground (2013–2018).
-She has since appeared in the iPlayer series Get Even (2020) as Bree Deringer and the Netflix film Persuasion (2022).
+She gained prominence through her role as Tee Taylor in Tracy Beaker Returns and The Dumping Ground.
+Her films include Persuasion and How to Have Sex.
+For the latter, she won a British Independent Film Award, the BAFTA Rising Star Award and was nominated for the European Film Award for Best Actress.

+On television, McKenna-Bruce also appeared in the iPlayer series Get Even and the Peacock series Vampire Academy.
+McKenna is also set to star in the upcoming Netflix series The Seven Dials Mystery as Lady Eileen "Bundle" Brent.

 Early life

-McKenna-Bruce was born on 3 July 1997 in London and was raised in Chislehurst, Bromley.
-McKenna-Bruce took dance classes at Liz Burville Performing Arts Centre in Bexley and was a student at Belcanto London Academy.
+McKenna-Bruce was born in 1997 and was raised in Chislehurst, Bromley.
+She took dance classes at Liz Burville Performing Arts Centre in Bexley and was a student at Belcanto London Academy.
 McKenna-Bruce also attended the Sapphire Dance Academy in Bexleyheath, as well as the Maidstone Grammar School for Girls.
-McKenna-Bruce has two sisters, Anya and Ellis.